-The role of photos and spokespeople on your site
+The role of photos and spokespeople on web pages

 It happens all the time.
 Your website is immaculately designed.
 The marketing language is perfect.
 The right information is delivered to the visitors in a straightforward manner.
 But your site does not perform, and your sales pages do not convert your visitors into clients.
 The “bounce” rate is very high.
 What may possibly be wrong?